PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 Background
 ~~~~~~~~~~

-**Constrained policy optimization (CPO)** is a policy search algorithm for constrained reinforcement learning with
+**Constrained policy optimization (CPO)** is a policy search algorithm for safe
-guarantees for near-constraint satisfaction at each iteration.
+reinforcement learning that guarantees near-constraint satisfaction at each
-Motivated by TRPO( :doc:`../baserl/trpo`).
+iteration.
+It builds upon the ideas of TRPO( :doc:`../baserl/trpo`)
-CPO develops surrogate functions to be good local approximations for objectives and constraints and easy to estimate using samples from current policy.
+to construct surrogate functions that approximate the objectives and
+constraints, and is easy to estimate using samples from the current policy.
-Moreover, it provides tighter bounds for policy search using trust regions.
+CPO provides tighter bounds for policy search using trust regions, making it
+the first general-purpose policy search algorithm for safe RL.

 .. hint::

-    CPO is the **first general-purpose policy search algorithm** for safe reinforcement learning with guarantees for near-constraint satisfaction at each iteration.

-CPO trains neural network policies for high-dimensional control while making guarantees about policy behavior throughout training.
+    CPO can train neural network policies for high-dimensional control while ensuring that they behave within specified constraints throughout training.

+CPO trains neural network policies for high-dimensional control while
-CPO aims to provide an approach for policy search in continuous CMDP.
+guaranteeing policy behavior throughout training.
+CPO aims to provide an
+approach for policy search in continuous CMDP.
+It uses the result from TRPO and
-It uses the result from TRPO and NPG to derive a policy improvement step that guarantees both an increase in reward and satisfaction of constraints.
+NPG to derive a policy improvement step that guarantees both an increase in
-Although CPO is slightly inferior in performance, it provides a solid theoretical foundation for solving constrained optimization problems in the field of safe reinforcement learning.
+reward and satisfaction of constraints.
+Although CPO is slightly inferior in
+performance, it offers a solid theoretical foundation for solving constrained
+optimization problems in safe RL.

 .. hint::

-    CPO is very complex in terms of implementation, but omnisafe provides a highly readable code implementation to help you get up to speed quickly.
+    CPO is very complex in terms of implementation, but OmniSafe provides a highly readable code implementation to help you get up to speed quickly.

 ------

 Optimization Objective
 ~~~~~~~~~~~~~~~~~~~~~~

 In the previous chapters, we introduced that TRPO solves the following optimization problems:

 .. math::
     :label: cpo-eq-1